K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Material and methods

 We compared \emph{k}-band with four other methods.
 The first two are trained using high-resolution data.
-Those are MoDL \cite{aggarwal2018modl}, which is fully supervised, i.e. trained with fully sampled \emph{k}-space data, and SSDU \cite{yaman2020self_mrm} which is a SoTA self-supervised method, trained with under-sampled \emph{k}-space data.
-However, because SSDU's sampling mask covers the entire \emph{k}-space, this method is also trained with high-resolution data.
-Note that \emph{k}-space data can be undersampled but still have high resolution, as in SSDU, or be fully sampled but have limited/low resolution, as in \emph{k}-band.
-We used the SSDU public GitHub code \cite{yaman2020self_mrm}, \cite{yaman2020self_isbi}, with the hyperparameters suggested by the authors.
-Specifically, the ratio of \emph{k}-space samples used for data consistency vs. loss calculation was $\rho=0.4$.
+Those are MoDL \cite{aggarwal2018modl}, which is fully supervised, i.e. trained with fully sampled \emph{k}-space data, and SSDU \cite{yaman2020self_mrm} which is a self-supervised method, trained with undersampled but high-resolution \emph{k}-space data.
+Note that \emph{k}-space data can be undersampled but still have high resolution, as in SSDU, or be fully sampled but have limited resolution, as in \emph{k}-band.
+We used the SSDU public GitHub code \cite{yaman2020self_mrm}, and tuned the hyperparameters accordingly.
+Specifically, the optimal ratio of \emph{k}-space samples used for data consistency vs. loss calculation was found to be $\rho=0.4$, as suggested by the authors.

 We also examined two self-supervised methods trained using only limited-resolution data.
-One of them, which we term "\emph{k}-square", is trained using only low-resolution data acquired in a square around \emph{k}-space center (Fig. \ref{fig:fig4_AllMasks}).
+One of them, which we term \emph{k}-square, is trained using only low-resolution data acquired in a square around \emph{k}-space center (Figure \ref{fig:fig4_AllMasks}).
 This method was proposed in the SSDU paper as a benchmark.
-The other method, dubbed "\emph{k}-vertical", is trained using data from a \emph{k}-space band that has a fixed vertical orientation in \emph{k}-space (Fig. \ref{fig:fig4_AllMasks}).
-This acquisition strategy was suggested in \cite{mayberg2022anisotropic}.
+The other method, dubbed \emph{k}-vertical, is trained using data from a \emph{k}-space band that has a fixed vertical orientation in \emph{k}-space (Figure \ref{fig:fig4_AllMasks}).
 The \emph{k}-square and \emph{k}-vertical methods were both trained in a self-supervised manner, similar to \emph{k}-band: the input to those networks was data from the square/vertical band, undersampled retrospectively using a VD mask, and supervision was done using all the data in the band.